DeanLight/spannerlib/tutorials/introduction.md

 ```

 # Useful tricks<a class="anchor" id="Usefull tricks"></a>
-## Table Alignment:
+## Matching Outputs:
 Let's write a rgxlog program that gets a table in which each row is a single string - string(str).
 <br>
-The program will create a new table in which each row is a string and it's length.
+The program will create a new table in which each row is a string and its length.
 ### First try:

 ```python